CellProfiler/CellProfiler/cellprofiler/data/help/navigation_test_menu.rst

    code will be reflected immediately.
 -  *Break into debugger (enabled only if running from source code):*
    This option will allow you to open a debugger in the terminal window.
+-  *Pipeline Testing Help:* Displays help for the test menu.

 Note that if movies are being loaded, the individual movie is defined as a group automatically.
 Selecting *Choose Image Group* will allow you to